-1B.
-Verkin Institute for Low Temperature Physics and Engineering of the National Academy of Sciences of Ukraine, 47 Lenin Ave., Kharkov 61103, Ukraine
+B. Verkin Institute for Low Temperature Physics and Engineering of the National Academy of Sciences of Ukraine, 47 Lenin Ave., Kharkov 61103, Ukraine

+A. M. Zagoskin
-2D-Wave Systems Inc., 320-1985 West Broadway, Vancouver, B.C., V6J 4Y3, Canada

-3The University of British Columbia, 6224, Agricultural Rd., Vancouver, B.C., V6T 1Z1, Canada E-mail: kolesnichenko@ilt.kharkov.ua
+D-Wave Systems Inc., 320-1985 West Broadway, Vancouver, B.C., V6J 4Y3, Canada; The University of British Columbia, 6224, Agricultural Rd., Vancouver, B.C., V6T 1Z1, Canada (Submitted January 29, 2004) Fiz.
+Nizk.
+Temp.
+30, 714-737 (July-August 2004)

-Received January 29, 2004

 The modern physics of superconductivity can be called the physics of unconventional superconductivity.
-The discovery of the d-wave symmetry of the order parameter in high-temperature superconductors and the triplet superconductivity in compound $\operatorname{Sr}2\operatorname{RuO}4$ has caused a huge stream of theoretical and experimental investigations of unconventional superconductors.
-In this review we discuss novel aspects of Josephson effect related to the symmetry of the order parameter.
+The discovery of the d-wave symmetry of the order parameter in hightemperature superconductors and the triplet superconductivity in compound Sr2RuO4 has caused a huge stream of theoretical and experimental investigations of unconventional superconductors.
+In this review we discuss some novel aspects of the Josephson effect which are related to the symmetry of the order parameter.
 The most intriguing of them is spontaneous current generation in an unconventional weak link.
-The example of a Josephson junction as a grain boundary between two disorientated d-wave or f-wave superconductors, is considered in detail.
-Josephson current-phase relations and the phase dependences of the spontaneous current, that flows along the interface are analyzed.
+The example of a Josephson junction in the form of a grain boundary between two disorientated d-wave or f-wave superconductors is considered in detail.
+Josephson current-phase relations and the phase dependences of the spontaneous current that flows along the interface are analyzed.
 The spontaneous current and spontaneous phase difference are manifestations of the time-reversal symmetry (\mathcal{T}) breaking states in the system.
-We analyzed the region of appearance of \mathcal{T} -breaking states as function of temperature and mismatch angle.
+We analyzed the region of appearance of T-breaking states as function of temperature and mismatch angle.
 A review of the basics of superconducting qubits with emphasis on specific properties of d-wave qubits is given.
-Recent results in the problem of decoherence in d-wave qubits, which is the major concern for any qubit realization, are presented.
+Recent results in the problem of decoherence in d-wave qubits, which is the major concern for any qubit realization, are presented. © 2004 American Institute of Physics.
+[DOI: 10.1063/1.1789112]